-Adam P. Romero, Legal Scholarship and Federal Policy Director, Arnold D. Kassoy Scholar of Law and Senior Counsel
+Adam P. Romero, Director of Legal Scholarship and Federal Policy, and Arnold D. Kassoy Scholar of Law

 Romero completed clerkships for the Honorable M. Margaret McKeown of the United States Court of Appeals for the Ninth Circuit, and for the Honorable Shira A. Scheindlin of the United States District Court for the Southern District of New York.
 He received his law degree in 2007 from Yale Law School, where he won the Kelley Prize and was a Coker Fellow, an editor of several law journals, and a student director of the Complex Federal Litigation Clinic.
 He received his undergraduate degree in 2002 from Cornell University, graduating summa cum laude and winning the Sherman-Bennett Prize.

 Prior to joining the Williams Institute, Romero a senior associate at the law firm WilmerHale, where he was a member of the Intellectual Property Litigation and Appellate and Supreme Court Litigation Groups.
 He successfully represented the plaintiffs in Cooper-Harris v.
 USA, the first case in the nation to declare unconstitutional laws barring the federal government from recognizing same-sex marriages in the veterans-benefits context.
 From 2007-2008, Romero was the Peter J. Cooper fellow at the Williams Institute.
 Prior to law school, he was a criminal defense investigator for the Bronx Defenders.